 - Then you can change the file format again.

 This has been a guide to Extensions of Excel.
-Here we discuss how to Change the Excel file format or Extension along with practical examples and downloadable excel template.
+Here we discuss how to Change the Excel file format or Extension along with its practical examples.
 You can also go through our other suggested articles –